Grace One Church

 Why the previous experience was underperforming

-The original EM site functioned more like an online bulletin board: information existed, but it was scattered, outdated, sparesely populated, and internally framed, leaving visitors to infer what mattered and how to plug in.
+The original site functioned more like an online bulletin board: information existed, but it was scattered, outdated, sparesely populated, and internally framed, leaving visitors to infer what mattered and how to plug in.

 Experience: cognitive load over clarity